Definition of Indirect Tax

 Some of the advantages are given below:

-- It is easy for the governments to collect taxes in the form of indirect taxes as they are already added to the product price and levied on the end consumer.
+- Collecting indirect taxes is made easier for governments since they are already incorporated into the product price and directly levied on the end consumer.

-- Indirect taxes are broad-based, meaning that they are imposed on a wide range of products and services and provide for even spreading out of the tax imposition on the end consumer.
+- Indirect taxes impose a broad-based approach, meaning they levy taxes on a wide range of products and services.
+This ensures an even spread of tax imposition on the end consumer.

-- The different tax slabs based on what products to encourage and what to discourage is an advantage for the government and the society.
+- The different tax slabs based on what products to encourage and what to discourage are advantages for the government and society.

-- Indirect taxes are not mandatory in the sense that only the purchase or renting of products or goods or services will attract a levy of associated indirect taxes.
-This gives the consumers a convenient choice of whether to consume a certain good or not.
+- Indirect taxes are not mandatory in the sense that only the purchase or renting of products or goods, or services will attract a levy of associated indirect taxes.
+This gives the consumers a convenient choice of whether to consume a certain good.

-- An important advantage that comes into the picture while dealing with indirect taxes is that it is equitable in nature.
-To say that the taxes on costlier or luxurious products are categorized under the luxury tax and are obviously higher-taxed items.
+- An important advantage that comes into the picture while dealing with indirect taxes is that it is equitable.
+Say that the taxes on costlier or luxurious products are categorized under the luxury tax and are higher-taxed items.

 Disadvantages